thehimalayanleo/Private-Machine-Learning/README.md

 # Private-Machine-Learning
 Reference materials and codes for machine learning.
-Includes implmentations of privacy and security algorithms.
+Includes implementations of privacy and security algorithms.